 Does everything happen for a reason?
 There are several known factors that help us to answer this question: the law of cause and effect, the law of grace, and the doctrine of the providence of God.
 These factors demonstrate that everything does happen for a reason, not just by happenstance or by random chance.

-And conversely, those who “sow” to the flesh are going to reap a life without the full beneficent love of God, both in this life and the life to come (Jeremiah 18:10; 2 Peter 2:10-12).
+And, conversely, those who “sow” to the flesh are going to reap a life without the full blessings of God, both in this life and the life to come (Jeremiah 18:10; 2 Peter 2:10–12).

 Providence, on the other hand, is a term theologians use to express the conviction that God works out His purposes through natural processes in the physical and social universe.
 Every effect can be traced back to a natural cause.
 Within this law of cause and effect there is no hint of miracles.
 The best that man can do to explain the reason why things happen in the course of natural events is to point to “coincidence.”

 However, believers proclaim that God not only intervened in, but arranged these “coincidences.”
 The unbeliever derides such ideas because he believes each event can be traced back to natural causes that “fully explain” what happened without reference to God.
 Yet followers of Christ are wholly assured of this one profound truth: “We know that in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28).

 The book of Esther vividly illustrates the truth of divine providence by identifying “coincidences” which led to the deliverance of the Jewish people from a plot to exterminate them.
 Although this is a book about providence, God is not mentioned.
 Yet the string of coincidences, leading so naturally to the deliverance, is so striking that God’s work in the story’s outcome is obvious.